supercollider/supercollider/README_WINDOWS.md

 * build
       $> makepkg-mingw -cCifL

+*note*:the cC's in the arguments make sure a radical cleanup occures between the two builds.
+This does not include the ASIO sdk though.

 *note*: in the middle of the build, the script will ask if it should continue with the second build/architecture.
 This is the opportunity to overwrite the ASIOSDK2.3 with a fresh version.

-*note*:the cC's in the arguments make sure a radical cleanup occures between the two builds

 #### Build SC